RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 downloaded Lens3 package.

 Make a pseudo-user for the services.
-UID/GID will be selected from a lower range below 1000 that won't conflict with users.
+UID/GID will be selected from a lower range below 1000 that won't conflict with true users.
 Most of the installation is done by the user "lens3".
 Fix its umask appropriately such as by `umask 022`.

 ```
 # useradd -K UID_MIN=300 -K UID_MAX=499 -U -d /home/lens3 lens3